ewang2002/UCSDHistEnrollData/README.md

 - The raw files may have some corrupted rows (especially the last rows).
 This is because I am using a buffered writer, which only occasionally writes to the file.
 Sometimes, I end up terminating the application before it can write to the file.
 - There may be some gaps in time.
 For example, there may be time periods of 15+ minutes with no data.
 Additionally, because WebReg does maintenance at random times, there may be long periods of time with no data.

 Cleaning up was done by the few Python scripts that are in this repository.
+So, you're probably interested in the following folders:
+- `cleaned`: A folder containing one CSV file that consists of all CSV files merged together from `raw`.
+- `overall`: A folder containing one CSV file per *course* (e.g. CSE 8A with 2 sections would be put in a file called `CSE 8A.csv`).
+- `section`: A folder containing one CSV file per *section* (e.g. CSE 8A with 2 sections `A` and `B` would be put in two files called `CSE 8A_A.csv` and `CSE 8A_B.csv`)

 ## License
 All files here are licensed under the MIT license.